uni-ts/uni-ts/docs/docs/model/index.md

 :::

 With models, we get a single place where all data validation rules live.
-This way we ensure that all other parts of our codebase share the same validation logic.
+This way, we ensure that all other parts of our codebase share the same validation logic.

 :::code-group